czmirek/czmirek.github.io/content/posts/iac-devops-for-small-business.md

 If you run stuff on Azure you need to have a Microsoft account and you need to use some of many ways of telling terraform how to authenticate with Azure.

 But that leads to another problem.
 Where do you place your terraform authentication to Azure?
-I believe that better IAC approach is to use terraform locally with your `az login` credentials.
-Because if you use an app registration with custom `client_id` and `client_secret`, you need to document somewhere (outside your IAC) that there is this `client_id` and that `client_secret` for this purpose.
-Which is a context **outside terraform**.
-Which means that terraform can be part of your IAC but not your complete IAC.
+Terraform provider offers you multiple approaches, from using your local credentials created with `az login` or by specifying a custom `client_id` and `client_secret`.

+But both approaches require manual steps.
+How do you include that in your IAC?
+It cannot be part of terraform because it's a step that your terraform project depends on.
+And this dependency is still part of your architecture and in my opinion should be also part of your IAC.

 ## Human opinionated external services